tmalesinski/mk51fx2500re/doc/instructions.md

 | op    | branches | row addr | requires |
 | :---: | :------: | :------: | :------: |
 | 01101 | none     | no       | len(field) > 1 |

-Requires that the field is longer than one digit

 Shifts the field in Rd one digit to the left (towards more significant digits) and puts `i` as the least significant digit in the